You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 - BPA-free capsule.

-- Pressure builds up successfully with the Capmesso capsule method and the coffee has a pretty good amount of foam when done.
+- Pressure builds up successfully with the CAPMESSO capsules.
+Therefore the capsules produce a pretty good amount of foam.

 - Significantly cheaper than the original Nespresso capsules.

-Each refillable pod can be used 10 + times, which means that with those 20 capsules, you will be able to have at least 200 cups of coffee.
+Each refillable pod can be used 10 + times, which means that with those 100 capsules, you will be able to make at least 1000 cups of coffee.

 - Each capsule is reusable, but with a limitation.